UniversalSuperBox/jamf2snipe/README.md

 ## Overview:
 This tool will sync assets between a JAMF Pro instance and a Snipe-IT instance.
 The tool searches for assets based on the serial number, not the existing asset tag.
 If assets exist in JAMF and are not in Snipe-IT, the tool will create an asset and try to match it with an existing Snipe model.
 This match is based on the Mac's model identifier (ex.
 MacBookAir7,1) being entered as the model number in Snipe, rather than the model name.
 If a matching model isn't found, it will create one.

 When an asset is first created, it will fill out only the most basic information.
-When the asset already exists in your Snipe inventory, the tool will sync the information you specify in the settings.conf file and make sure that the asset_tag field in JAMF matches the asset tag in Snipe, where Snipe's info is considered the authority.
+When the asset already exists in your Snipe inventory, the tool will sync the information you specify in the settings.conf file from JAMF to Snipe.

 > Because it determines whether JAMF or Snipe has the most recently updated record, there is the potential to have blank data in Jamf overwrite good data in Snipe (ex. purchase date).